Steven Walvig Program Officer, Education

 Prior to joining United Way, Steven was the director of education at The Bakken Museum, leading nationally-acclaimed, award-winning STEM (science, technology, engineering, and mathematics) education programs.
 He also served as chief executive for two statewide STEM-based nonprofit organizations, SciMathMN and the Minnesota Science Teachers Association (MnSTA).
 As board chairman of SciMathMN and President of MnSTA, Steven successfully led and directed strategic planning, fundraising, and mission-related activities.
 He received his bachelor’s degree in biology from Carleton College in Northfield, Minnesota.

 Steven volunteers his professional STEM education expertise in a variety of roles.
-He is currently serving as the National Science Teacher Association’s (NSTA) informal science division director.
+He recently served as the National Science Teaching Association’s (NSTA) Informal Science Division Director and a board member of NSTA.
 Steven is a proud Minnesotan who loves biking, rock climbing, photography and being outside as often as possible.